Education

 • The Teacher responsible for SEN for Hope Guildford is Jordan Cook, contact telephone number is 01483 517190.

-• The Teacher responsible for SEN for Hope Epsom is Julie Ellis, contact telephone number is 01372 203404.
+• The Teacher responsible for SEN for Hope Epsom is Christopher Ward, contact telephone number is 01372 203404.

 • The Teacher in Charge is Juliet Roberts, contact telephone number is 01483 517190 or 01372 203404.